Libensemble/libensemble/docs/papers/joss/paper.md

 ---
-title: 'libEnsemble: A complete toolkit for dynamic ensembles of calculations'
+title: 'libEnsemble: A complete Python toolkit for dynamic ensembles of calculations'
 tags:
   - Python
   - ensemble workflows